• Skip to primary navigation

 When the time is up, remove the waffle to a waiting plate and repeat with the remaining batter.

-Serve warm with maple syrup, blueberry compote, cinnamon butter, cinnamon apples, or fresh fruit.
+Serve warm with maple syrup, cinnamon butter, or cinnamon apples, or fresh fruit.
 Sourdough waffles store well in an airtight container in the refrigerator for up to 3 days.

 Collage style photo showing how to make batter for sourdough waffles.